 - Hill Work – hill repeats or running rolling hills – help increase leg strength.
 Most people hate them!

-I recommend choosing a day (we do Tuesdays) to alternate the various types of speed work each week.
+- Intermediate runners – choose one day (we do Tuesdays) to alternate the various types of speed work each week.
 Then allow yourself recovery time before doing another ‘hard’ day.

 On a final note, may as well make this a life lesson too 🙂